spg-berkeleylab/yy-gen-playground/README.md

 (*) = default version

-The list of *pre-installed software* is:
+The list of *pre-installed software* available system-wide is:

 | Type | Name | Versions | Source / Note  |
 |------|------|----------|--------|